apache/incubator-wayang/README.md

 #### Turning the Zoo of Data Processing Systems into a Circus

+**Notice: Rheem has moved to a new repository: https://github.com/rheem-ecosystem/rheem**

 Rheem is an efficient and scalable data processing framework developed by the [data analytics](http://da.qcri.org) group at [Qatar Computing Research Institute](http://qcri.com/) in collaboration with the [information systems group](https://www.hpi.de/naumann) at the Hasso Plattner Institute.
 In contrast to classical data processing systems that provide one dedicated execution engine, Rheem rather is a *meta processing framework*: You can specify your data processing app via one of Rheem's API and then Rheem will pick an optimal configuration of classical processing frameworks, such as Java Streams or Apache Spark, to run your app on.
 Finally, Rheem will also perform the execution, thereby hiding the different specific platform APIs and coordinate inter-platform communication.

 This approach aims at freeing data engineers and software developers from the burden of knowing the zoo of different data processing systems, their APIs, strengths and weakness; the intricacies of coordinating and integrating different processing platforms; and the inflexibility when tying to a fix set of processing platforms.
 As of now, Rheem has built in support for the following processing platforms: